Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory: Cyclic cohomology for graded s

-As in the ungraded case \cite{ConnesBook}[Chap.~III.1.$\alpha$, Prop.~4] one shows that the character is a cyclic cocycle of dimension $n$ and that conversely, any $n$-dimensional cyclic cocycle arrises from an $n$-dimensional cycle in the above way.
+As in the ungraded case \cite{ConnesBook}[Chap.~III.1.$\alpha$, Prop.~4] one shows that the character of a cycle is a cyclic cocycle of dimension $n$ and that conversely, any $n$-dimensional cyclic cocycle arrises from an $n$-dimensional cycle in the above way.

 The cyclic cohomology of \CA s is too poor for the applications in solid state physics which we have in mind.
 One way to overcome this problem is to consider characters of cycles whose differential $d$ and graded trace $\int$ are perhaps only densely defined but which still have a well-defined pairing with the $K$-groups of $A$.
 Here the holomorphic functional calculus will play a role.